-Wouldn’t it be wonderful to simply take a tablet to enhance your memory?
+Wouldn’t it be wonderful to simply take a supplement to improve your memory and focus?
 Well, we’re not talking about any miracle cures, but there is solid evidence showing there are a number of supplements can really support and enhance memory function.
 Here we talk about our top 4, so read on to find out more…

 Omega 3 Fatty Acids

 Omega-3 oils are essential for protecting the brain and nervous system.
 They are vital for brain function and have a strong influence on your mood.
 Additionally, they can boost your immune system by reducing inflammation.
 A deficiency in Omega-3 can result in poor memory recall among other things.
 Promising research shows that, when taken with Vitamin B12, they might potentially slow down the cognitive decline in people with Alzheimer’s disease.

 The food most abundant in naturally occurring Omega-3 oils is oily fish: sardines, mackerel and salmon.
 Veggie alternatives include flaxseed oil and hemp oil.
 Fish oils, Flax and Hemp oils are all available in easy to digest and absorb supplement form.
 Other great food sources of Omega-3 Oils are sunflower seeds, pumpkin seeds and walnuts.

 Also known as Cobalamin this vitamin is essential for a healthy nervous system, cell division and the production of red blood cells and memory function.
 It is a constituent of the myelin sheath, a covering that surrounds and protects nerves and speeds up the electrical transmission of impulses along the length of the nerves.
 Some studies have shown that having enough B12 in your diet can improve memory.

 It is not found in high quantities outside of animal sources, although some non-dairy milk-alternatives and many cereals are now B12 fortified.
 It is found in liver, beef, pork, white fish, eggs, yeast extract and milk.